by RTPI President Sue Manns FRTPI

 An enjoyable hour followed with Molly Gallagher and Vicky Madden who were shadowing Ian as part of the RTPI Chief Planners of Tomorrow scheme.
 Their talent and commitment to planning is evidence that the future of the profession is in good hands.

-Young Planners Molly Gallagher (far left) and Vicky Madden (second from right) spent the day with RTPI President Sue Manns and Ian MacLeod (Interim Director, Inclusive Growth Directorate - Birmingham City Council) as part of the RTPI’s Chief Planners of Tomorrow scheme
+Above: Young Planners Molly Gallagher (far left) and Vicky Madden (second from right) spent the day with RTPI President Sue Manns and Ian MacLeod (Interim Director, Inclusive Growth Directorate - Birmingham City Council) as part of the RTPI’s Chief Planners of Tomorrow scheme

 Later that afternoon we met with Jodie Stokes, Anthony Harding and Jez Collins to hear about their work to integrate culture into a new development in the Digbeth area of the city.
 The importance of culture to place featured heavily in many of the recent discussions at the World Urban Forum.